alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 }
 ```

-It looks like:
+Its visible shape looks like this:

 ```text
 decimal -> string
 ```

-But it is closer to:
+Its real shape is closer to this:

 ```text
 decimal + current culture -> string
 ```

-The missing parameter is culture.
+What is missing there is culture.

 That is why [CA1305](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca1305) exists.
 If an overload accepts `IFormatProvider` and you omit it, the runtime may use default culture behavior you did not intend.